Skip to main content

 • “Personally, I love the soundtrack; it is really awesome and totally fits with the vibe of a small pixel indie game.”

-• “Coming back to the game, it's worth noting that the music is decent, and the art style is contained and looks good.”
+• “Coming back to the game it worth noting that other stuff is a solid work as well: music is decent, art style is contained and looks good -- there are no annoying inconsistencies which many other indie happen to have.”

-• “When using slow-motion, the music slows down, and it seems that the sound quality of the slowed music drops sharply.”
+• “When using slow-motion, music slows down and it seems that sound quality of the slowed music drops sharply.”

 • “An interesting aspect of this game seems to be that it uses a lot of asset packs for art/music.”